-Origin of DIQUAT
+Origin and Etymology of diquat

-Seen & Heard
+Seen and Heard

 What made you want to look up diquat?
 Please tell us where you read or heard it (including the quote, if possible).